Skip to main content

 Cognite SDK and authentication

-The Cognite Python SDK is pre-installed and automatically configured with your session credentials.
-The current user credentials are used and no additional configuration is needed.
+The Cognite Python SDK comes pre-installed and configured with your session credentials.
+The tool uses your current credentials and requires no additional configuration.

 from cognite.client import CogniteClient